-To find out more about leisure and creative therapies, please visit the EPDA website.
+To find out more about leisure and creative therapies, please visit Parkinson’s Europe website.

 Six books about Parkinson’s disease to gift this year

 Looking for gift ideas for the bookworms in your life?
 We’ve collected six of our favourite reading recommendations with a focus on Parkinson’s – featuring bold research, inspiring stories and gripping page-turners

 1. ‘Ending Parkinson’s Disease: A Prescription for Action’ by Dr Ray Dorsey, Dr Michael Okun, Dr Bastiaan Bloem and Dr Todd Sherer

 How can we end Parkinson’s disease?
 This is the question behind ‘Ending Parkinson’s Disease’ – a collaboration between four leading doctors and advocates.
 Together, these researchers share a bold plan to improve care and treatment – and set out their plan to how the condition could be prevented.

 2. ‘No Time Like the Future: An Optimist Considers Mortality’ by Michael J Fox